National Wildlife Federation

-The Racial Justice Program, of the ACLU’s National office in New York City seeks applications for a full-time Legal Administrative Assistant .
+The Racial Justice Program of the American Civil Liberties Union National Office in New York is seeking applicants for a full-time Paralegal position.

 The Racial Justice Program (RJP) attorneys and staff work on a broad range of racial justice issues, particularly in the areas of criminal justice, education and economic justice.
-In the area of criminal justice, we are dedicated to reducing the unwarranted and disproportionate targeting, arrest and incarceration of people of color.
+In the area of criminal justice, we are dedicated to reducing the unwarranted and disproportionate targeting, arrest and incarceration of people of color and jailing indigent people for the inability to pay court fines and fees.
 In the area of education, we seek to ensure that all children have access to quality education, regardless of race or ethnicity.
 Our economic justice work focuses on eliminating barriers to fair borrowing and eliminating policies and practices that criminalize poverty.
 Specifically, we have filed civil challenges relating to the inadequate provision of indigent criminal and juvenile defense, racial profiling and disparate educational opportunities.
 We have also advocated against the racially disproportionate imposition of incarceration and school discipline among people of color as well as economic policies which have a disproportionate impact on communities of color, such as predatory lending, seizure of property through unfair asset forfeiture polices and jailing indigent people because of their inability to pay court fines.

-The Legal Administrative Assistant will provide clerical support to the RJP team, will attend regular staff meetings and will have the opportunity to attend staff meetings and learn about protecting the rights of communities of color.
+The Paralegal will be an integral part of the RJP team, will attend regular staff meetings and will have the opportunity to learn about strategies for protecting the rights of communities of color.

 ROLES AND RESPONSIBILITIES

-Provide administrative support for manager review of applications for intern positions.
+Provide administrative support for manager review of applications for legal administrative assistant and intern positions

 EXPERIENCE AND QUALIFICATIONS

-Commitment to women’s rights and the ACLU's mission to defend civil liberties and civil rights.
+Demonstrated commitment to the ACLU's mission to defend civil rights and civil liberties

-Salary for this position is $49,486.
-Generous benefits package provided.
+Salary for this position is $53,474.
+We also offer an excellent benefits package.